 There’s one catch: when you upload files to Google, they’re decrypted and scanned before being re-encrypted.
 That’s enough to put plenty of people off, but Google still supplies relatively secure file hosting that will satisfy most users.

-Read the full review: Google Drive (opens in new tab)
+Read the full Google Drive review.

 Apple’s built-in storage service provides 5GB of free storage, and Cupertino’s cloud-based system has good security features.
 Data is encrypted with TLS 1.2 encryption when in transit and it’s stored on iCloud in an 128-bit AES encrypted format, and you can only access the data when you’ve logged in with your Apple ID.